Textualize/textual/docs/guide/CSS.md

 }
 ```

-Unlike the `id` attribute a Widget's classes can be changed after the Widget was created.
+Unlike the `id` attribute, a widget's classes can be changed after the widget was created.
 Adding and removing CSS classes is the recommended way of changing the display while your app is running.
 There are a few methods you can use to manage CSS classes.

 - [add_class()][textual.dom.DOMNode.add_class] Adds one or more classes to a widget.
 - [remove_class()][textual.dom.DOMNode.remove_class] Removes class name(s) from a widget.
-- [toggle_class()][textual.dom.DOMNode.toggle_class] Removes a class name if it is present, or adds the name if its not already present.
+- [toggle_class()][textual.dom.DOMNode.toggle_class] Removes a class name if it is present, or adds the name if it's not already present.
 - [has_class()][textual.dom.DOMNode.has_class] Checks if a class(es) is set on a widget.
 - [classes][textual.dom.DOMNode.classes] Is a frozen set of the class(es) set on a widget.

 ### Universal selector

-The _universal_ selectors is denoted by an asterisk and will match _all_ widgets.
+The _universal_ selector is denoted by an asterisk and will match _all_ widgets.

 For example, the following will draw a red outline around all widgets: